Meromorphic tensor equivalence for Yangians and quantum loop algebras: The commutative --matrix of the quantum loop algebra

 On a tensor product of two \fd representations $\V_1,\V_2$, the first tensor factor is a rational function of $w$ since

-while the second tensor factor can be viewed as a single--valued function defined outside of a cut set.
-Indeed, $H_j^-(w)$ is a logarithm of the rational $\End(\V_2)$--valued function $\Psi_{j,0}\Psi_j(w))$ which is regular at $w=0,\infty$ and takes the value $1$ at $w=0$.
-We will need the following variant of Proposition \ref{pr:matrix log}.
+The second tensor factor $H_j^-(q^{l+r}\zeta w)$ can be viewed as a single--valued function defined outside of a set of cuts radiating from $\zeta=\infty$.
+To see this, note that $H_j^-(w)$ is a logarithm of the rational $\End(\V_2)$--valued function $\Psi^+_{j,0}\Psi_j(w)$, and that the latter is regular at $w=0,\infty$ and takes the value $1$ at $w=0$.
+The result then follows from the variant of Proposition \ref{pr:matrix log} below.

-\begin{prop} Let $\V$ be a complex, \fd vector space, and $\psi:\C\to\End(\V)$ a rational function, regular at $0$ and $\infty$ such that \begin{itemize} \item $\psi(0) = 1$. \item $[\psi(w),\psi(w')]=0$ for any $w,w'\in\C$. \end{itemize} Let $\spec(\psi)\subset\C^\times$ be the set of poles of $\psi(w)^ {\pm 1}$, and define the cut set $\sfY(\psi)$ by
+\begin{prop} Let $\V$ be a complex, \fd vector space, and $\psi:\C\to\End(\V)$ a rational function, regular at $0$ and $\infty$ such that \begin{itemize} \item $\psi(0) = 1$. \item $[\psi(w),\psi(w')]=0$ for any $w,w'\in\C$. \end{itemize} Let $\spec(\psi)\subset\C^\times$ be the set of poles of $\psi(w)^ {\pm 1}$, and define the cut--set $\sfY(\psi)$ by

 where $[\alpha,\infty) = \{t\alpha: t\in\R_{\geq 1}\}$.
 Then, there is a unique single--valued, holomorphic function $H(w) = \logo(\psi(w)) : \C\setminus\sfY(\psi)\to\End(\V)$ such that